AdrianoLunkes/OpenAI_API_Flutterflow_AI_Assistant_for_Excel_Course/README.md

 # Project One – AI Assistant for Excel Course (OpenAI + Flutterflow)
 **SchoolBot** is a Flutterflow app serving as an AI tutor for Excel students.
 Powered by OpenAI's API (GPT-5 nano), it delivers clear, step-by-step answers.
-The project demonstrates connecting Flutterflow to AI, handling dynamic prompts, and building a cost-efficient, didactic support system.
+The project demonstrates connecting Flutterflow to AI, handling dynamic prompts, and building a cost-efficient, didactic support system. || Link (https://app-image-interpretation-fealo9.flutterflow.app/)

 # 1. Project Explanation